mschuchard/puppet-check/README.md

 RUN gem install --no-rdoc --no-ri puppet-check reek rspec-puppet rake
 # this is needed for the ruby json parser to not flip out on fresh os installs for some reason (change encoding value as necessary)
 ENV LANG en_US.UTF-8
-# create the directory for your module and change directory into it
+# create the directory for your module, directory environment, etc. and change directory into it
-WORKDIR /module_name
+WORKDIR /module_name_or_directory_environment_name
-# copy the module contents into the module directory inside the container
+# copy the module, directory environment, etc. contents into the module directory inside the container
 COPY / .
-# execute your tests; in this example we are executing the full suite of tests for this module
+# execute your tests; in this example we are executing the full suite of tests
-RUN rake puppetcheck
+ENTRYPOINT ["rake", "puppetcheck"]
 ```

 You can also build your own general container for testing various Puppet situations by removing the last three lines.
 You can then test each module, directory environment, etc. on top of that container by merely adding and modifying the final three lines to a Dockerfile that uses the container you built from the first four lines.
 This is recommended usage due to being very efficient and stable.

 ### Exit Codes
 - 0: PuppetCheck exited with no internal exceptions or errors in your Puppet code and data.
-- 1: PuppetCheck exited with an internal exception (takes preference over other non-zero exit codes).
+- 1: PuppetCheck exited with an internal exception (takes preference over other non-zero exit codes) or failed spec test.
 - 2: PuppetCheck exited with one or more errors in your Puppet code and data.

 ### Optional dependencies